 Simple things you can do to build up your heart

-That’s great news, and while everyone should try to get some exercise, even if it’s just walking, not everyone is able to.
+That’s great news, and while everyone should try to get some exercise, even if it’s just walking, not everyone can.

 Fortunately, making small changes to your diet and incorporating the right supplements can benefit your heart health as well.
 Here are some changes you can make right now:

-Eat Omega-3 rich foods: According to the American Heart Association (AHA), eating foods rich in Omega-3 fatty acids is one of the best things you can do for your heart.
-Here is a short, but by no means an exhaustive list, of some incredible benefits of increasing your omega-3 intake:
+Eat omega-3 rich foods: According to the American Heart Association (AHA), eating foods rich in Omega-3 fatty acids is one of the best things you can do for your heart.
+Here is a short, but by no means exhaustive list, of some incredible benefits of increasing your omega-3 intake:

 - Decreasing triglycerides